 Care and Feeding of Sheep

-Sheep need salt which can be granulated or loose.
-Never use a salt block.Continue to 5 of 5 below.
+Like other ruminants, sheep need salt to prevent bloating.
+Salt can be offered in granulated or loose form.
+Never use a salt block.Continue to 5 of 7 below.

 Fencing and Shelter for Sheep

 The best type of fence for sheep is a smooth-wire electric or woven wire non-electric fencing.
 You use electric net fencing for temporary paddocks.
 Rotating sheep into different paddocks keeps them on fresh pasture.

 In hot climates and in warm summer months, sheep require some shade, either from trees or an open roof structure.
 Make sure they have plenty of fresh, cool water (preferably not more than 50 degrees F.) during these times.

 Sheep don't need much protection; they prefer to have a... simple, south-facing, three-sided shed to protect them from the worst of the rain, cold, snow and wind.
 Using a light, portable shed allows you to move it to their current paddock.
 The shed size should allow for 15 to 20 square feet per adult sheep.

 One exception is if your sheep give birth to lambs during the winter.
 If so, a small barn or sturdy enclosed shed is necessary to protect the young animals.